The search for unique photos in a time of plenty

 So there I was, gazing at the surreal and beautiful icebergs washing up at the black sand beach next to Jökulsárlón glacial lake in Iceland.
 An awesome and very impressive spot.
 A very famous and easily accessible spot.
 Very crowded during the day with equal numbers of tourists and selfie sticks, all trying desperately not to poke each other’s eyes out.
 More tranquil during sunrise and sunset, although this sunset alone there were over 20 landscape photographers minding their own business, and two drones buzzing noisily overhead.
 Which made me think: there is probably an emerging market for commercially available electromagnetic pulse devices.

 Wow, what an experience!
 This is actually one of my favorite photographs of the entire trip.
-Because of the landscape, the odd encounter, the hike, the doubt.
-Because in that moment I realized two things: for me wildlife photography is about solitude, but it’s also about a quest for unique photos.
+Maybe not great with difficult light…. but that combination of landscape, the encounter, the hike, the doubt.
+Because at that moment I realized two things: for me wildlife photography is about solitude, but it’s also about a quest for unique photos.
 And even though my gamble had paid off, I realized it was the search that mattered more to me than the end result.
 It made me rediscover why I love photography, even though almost everything has already been photographed.
 It’s what I love doing, period.
 Take Iceland for example: yes, there are more tourists than locals.
 Yes, it can be crowded at well-known tourist spots.
-But as the world's 18th largest island, it has enough space to roam around.
-In fact, there I was a mere 3 km away from the ‘crowd’, yet not a soul in sight - and endless photo opportunities when you bother to look for then.
+But as the world’s 18th largest island, it has enough space to roam around.
+In fact, there I was a mere 3 km away from the ‘crowd’, yet not a soul in sight – and endless photo opportunities when you bother to look for then.